-Issue Three – ‘Design by Hand’ (a body issue)
+Issue Three – ‘Design by Hand’ (body)

 Welcome to Issue Three – ‘Design by Hand’ (a body issue)!
 The evolution of the human hand is an extraordinary thing.
 The occasional acknowledgment of our opposable thumbs aside, most of the time we overlook what a profound influence the way we use our hands has had on who we are as a species, and on how we interact with each other and the rest of the world.
 But we no longer use our hands as we did even twenty years ago, as designers or users of technology, and the pace of this change is only increasing.
 Just what impact will that have on us?